pixie-io/blog.px.dev/content/blog/ebpf-portability/index.md

 For example, for Pixie, we support kernels as old as 4.14, which won’t have BTF built-in; to make sure we have the widest possible support across kernel versions, we have found ourselves in a spot where we have had to stick with BCC.
 What else can one do?

 Fortunately, there are cool new projects on the horizon.
-In the follow-up to this blog, my collaborator [Guy](https://twitter.com/arbitmanguy), will go into more detail on how to use CO-RE with a BTF repository called [BTFHub](https://github.com/aquasecurity/btfhub) to enable deployments across a wide range of machines.
-Stay tuned for Part 2!
+In Part 2 we will discuss how to use CO-RE with a BTF repository called [BTFHub](https://github.com/aquasecurity/btfhub) to enable deployments across a wide range of machines.
+Stay tuned!

 Questions?
 Comments?
 Find us on [Slack](https://slackin.px.dev/) or [Twitter](https://twitter.com/pixie_run).